governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-layers.md

 - it suggests that organisational value increases when structure, meaning, and quality are connected
 - it points toward reuse and institutionalisation rather than one-off documentation

-## What the diagram is still missing
+## What this layered approach is still missing

 ### 1. Events and change across the layers